Gloucester, America’s Oldest Seaport

 For some relief from the heat, grab an iced coffee or a refreshing glass of tasty tea at Pleasant Street Tea Company.
 Located in Gloucester’s historic business district, the company has over 100 varieties of teas from around the world.
 In addition, they serve organic coffee and espresso drinks, smoothies, juices, fresh lemonade and a unique selection of sandwiches and wraps.
 Sip and surf the web with Pleasant Street Tea Company’s free internet access.

-Gloucester has many faces, from the Italian-American fishering heritage and the traditional New England homes and seascapes, to the more modern and ever-changing character of the art colony.
+Gloucester has many faces, from the Italian-American fishing heritage and the traditional New England homes and seascapes to the more modern and ever-changing character of the art colony.
 Tracy reminds visitors that Gloucester, at its heart, is a small town and its residents are connected to one another’s history.

 Elayne Badrigian is a former editorial assistant for GoNOMAD.com.
 She now works as a trainer at Apple Corp in Boston.